-3.4 All complaints received from factory workers are addressed in accordance with the FWF Complaints Procedure No complaints received Providing access to remedy when problems arise is a key element of responsible supply chain management.
+3.4 All complaints received from factory workers are addressed in accordance with the FWF Complaints Procedure Yes Providing access to remedy when problems arise is a key element of responsible supply chain management.
 Affiliate involvement is often essential to resolving issues.
 Documentation that affiliate has completed all required steps in the complaints handling process.
-N/A 6 -2 -- ------------------------------ --- --- ----- --- ---- --
+3 6 -2 -- ----- --- --- --- --- ---- --